 Nutricost’s Creatine Monohydrate is available in various quantities, so you can see if it’s right for you before going all in.
 It is free of yeast, sugar, soy, dairy, and gluten, so you can count on it no matter what your dietary preferences are.

 Pros: Very little discernable taste, can provide positive workout results.

 Cons: Some found the texture to be gritty.

 Staunch’s creatine powder offers five different kinds of creatine within its powder, which may help boost the positive effects.
 Plus, it comes in unflavored and fruit punch varieties.

-Pros: Users found unflavored to be truly flavorless, and fruit punch to have a pleasant taste.
+Pros: Available unflavored or as a slightly sweet “fruit punch” powder.
 Only option on this list with more than one kind of creatine.

 Cons: Only available in one container size, which has 30 servings.

 If you’re never quite satisfied with how powders mix or taste, BulkSupplements offers creatine in gelatine capsules, vegetarian capsules, as well as powder form.
 The product contains no sugar, soy, or yeast, which works well for vegans or those with other dietary restrictions.

 Pros: Available in different sizes and forms, powder form mixes well.

 Cons: Powder packaging is hard to reseal, and it does not include a scoop.